 Difference Engine

 A numerical table is a tool designed to save the time and labor of those engaged in computing work.
 The oldest tables which are preserved, were compiled in Babylon in the period 1800-1500 B.C.
 They were intended to be used for the transformation of units, for multiplication and division, and they were inscribed in cuneiform on pieces of clay.
 During the first century B.C.
-Claudius Ptolemy in Alexandria created his theory about the motions of the heavenly bodies in a work which later came to be known by the name of Almagest
+Claudius Ptolemy in Alexandria created his theory about the motions of the heavenly bodies in a work that later came to be known by the name of Almagest.

-During the first half of the thirteenth century the Ptolemy’s tables caught the attention of King Alphonso the Wise of Castile.
+During the first half of the thirteenth century, the Ptolemy tables caught the attention of King Alphonso the Wise of Castile.
 He then gathered together a great number of scholars in Toledo who were given the task of calculating a new collection of astronomical tables.
 The reason for this endeavor was said to be that King Alphonso, who was interested in astronomy, had discovered many errors in Ptolemy’s tables.

-The work began some time in the 1240s and took about ten years to complete.
+The work began sometime in the 1240s and took about ten years to complete.
 The tables produced were later known as the Alphonsine Tables.
 The vast costs involved were paid for by the king, whose name soon spread with the copies of the tables throughout the European scientific world.
-Besides the Babylonian tables, Ptolemy’s work and the Alphonsine Tables, a great deal of toil went into the production of many other numerical tables of different kinds during this period.
+Besides the Babylonian tables, Ptolemy’s work, and the Alphonsine Tables, a great deal of toil went into the production of many other numerical tables of different kinds during this period.

 Two hundred years later, at the beginning of the 19th century, numerical tables were still the most important calculating aid in Europe.
 The sole alternatives were Napier’s Bones and the slide rule.
-Mechanical calculating machines were extremely rare and at most a handful of very select individuals can ever have used them for serious calculations.
+Mechanical calculating machines were extremely rare and at most a handful of very select individuals could ever have used them for serious calculations.
 Most of them were simply remarkable gadgets illustrating man’s scientific progress, rather than genuine aids to calculation.

 They constructed the appropriate formulas and assigned the arithmetic to clerks.
 To diminish errors, they had the calculations performed twice, each by a different clerk.
 Then they compared the two sets for discrepancies.
 In the course of their tedious checking, Herschel and Babbage found a number of errors, and at one point Babbage said “I wish to God these calculations had been executed by steam.”
 “It is quite possible,” remarked Herschel.

-But in his autobiography Babbage remembered another version of the story, which must have happened either in 1812 or 1813:
+But in his autobiography, Babbage remembered another version of the story, which must have happened either in 1812 or 1813:

 “… I was sitting in the rooms of the Analytical Society, at Cambridge, my head leaning forward on the table in a kind of dreamy mood, with a table of logarithms lying open before me.
 Another member, coming into the room, and seeing me half asleep, called out, “Well, Babbage, what are you dreaming about?” to which I replied “I am thinking that all these tables” (pointing to the logarithms) “might be calculated by machinery.”

-Whatever the truth, some time in 1820 or 1821 Babbage started his work on the calculating machine, making several designs for clockwork-like mechanisms, that could be made to control a set of wheels with numbers along their edges that could print on paper.
+Whatever the truth, sometime in 1820 or 1821 Babbage started his work on the calculating machine, making several designs for clockwork-like mechanisms, that could be made to control a set of wheels with numbers along their edges that could print on paper.
 He made a small model consisting of 96 wheels and 24 axes, which he later reduced to 18 wheels and 3 axes.
 The machine was ready by the end of the spring of 1822 and in June was announced publicly and has been examined by several of the members of the Astronomical Society.

 The working model had a section of the calculating mechanism, including two orders of difference, but no printing mechanism.
 He successfully calculated the first thirty values, arising from the formula + x + 41, which was a favorite example of his, because it generates a lot of prime numbers.
 The machine produced correct results at the rate of 33 digits per minute, so the values were tabulated in two and a half minutes.
-Later on same year Babbage wrote a note to the Society and an article “On the
+Later in the same year, Babbage wrote a note to the Society and an article “On the Theoretical Principles of the Machinery for Calculating Tables” for Brewster’s Journal of Science:

 I have contrived methods by which type shall be set up by the machine in the order determined by the calculation.
 The arrangements are such that… there shall not exist the possibility of error in any printed copy of tables computed by this engine.

 Babbage wrote also a letter on the general subject to the president of the Royal Society, Sir Humphry Davy.
-In this letter, Babbage pointed out the advantages such a machine would have for the Government in producing the lengthy tables for navigation and astronomy, and proposed to construct a machine on an enlarged scale for the Government’s use.
+In this letter, Babbage pointed out the advantages such a machine would have for the Government in producing lengthy tables for navigation and astronomy and proposed to construct a machine on an enlarged scale for the Government’s use.

 If we take the differences between the differences, known as the second differences, the result is even more striking-the second difference, is a constant.
 With this knowledge, the table can be built up in a very simple way, as shown by the box in the table.
 Take the second difference, and add it to the first difference to form a new first difference, 4+2=6.
 The process can be generalized.
-In our example the second difference is constant because the function T is a quadratic.
+In our example, the second difference is constant because the function T is quadratic.

 The usefulness of difference techniques is greatly increased by the fact that any section of a well-behaved continuous function can be approximated by a polynomial.
 The shorter the section and the higher the degree of the polynomial the closer the approximation.
 So if we wished to tabulate a function, such as a sine or the time of sunset, it is only necessary to divide the function into short enough intervals and find a suitable approximating polynomial for each interval.

 The method of differences can then be used to tabulate the function throughout the interval.
 This process is known as sub-tabulation.
 Babbage realized that a machine could carry out this sub-tabulation process.
-First, he needed a mechanism for storing, separately, the numbers corresponding to the values of the tabular value, the first difference, the second difference, etc. and a mechanism to add each difference to the value of the preceding difference.
+First, he needed a mechanism for storing, separately, the numbers corresponding to the values of the tabular value, the first difference, the second difference, etc., and a mechanism to add each difference to the value of the preceding difference.

 In the process of designing and building his Difference Engine, Babbage required many accurate drawings of the parts.
 While using these drawings, he felt that they did not fully and adequately describe the mechanism.
 For a machine with many parts moving in various ways, the static drawings could only show the shape and arrangement of the parts.
-So Charles devised a system of mechanical notation that would also indicate how the parts moved—their speeds and interconnections.
+So Charles devised a system of mechanical notation that would also indicate how the parts moved — their speeds and interconnections.
 Unlike the usual drawings, the notation did not picture the shapes of the parts.

 Rather, it was a table of numbers, lines, and symbols to describe the machine’s actions.
 It was a general system that could be used to describe any machine.
 Charles published a description of his mechanical notation in the Philosophical Transactions of the Royal Society in 1826 and later in 1851 (see Laws of mechanical notation).
 However, this mechanical notation did not ever come into widespread use.

 In an interview held in 1823 between Babbage and the Chancellor of the Exchequer, a rather vague verbal agreement was made whereby the Government would grant funds for the enterprise which was expected to take three years.
 His own Astronomical Society was so impressed by the machine, that it awarded him its first gold medal in 1824.
-In the same year the British government advanced Babbage a fee of £1500, and he began to construct the full Difference Engine.
+In the same year, the British government advanced Babbage a fee of £1500, and he began to construct the full Difference Engine.

 Babbage needed a small factory and competent workers, although initially two rooms in Babbage’s house were converted into workshops and a third into a forge.
-He hired a good engineer—Joseph Clement, to maintain the mechanical works in his shop.
+He hired a good engineer — Joseph Clement, to maintain the mechanical works in his shop.
 By 1828, Charles had spent more than £6000 on the construction, and the government had only reimbursed him for £1500.
 After a supportive report from Charles’s friends in the Royal Society, the government agreed to make up the difference.
 But the work went rather slowly.

 The whole project was taking much longer than anyone had anticipated.
 While the fabrication of basic parts proceeded, shop patterns had to be drawn for others.
 The full set of plans was not completed until 1830.
-By then, Clement’s workers had produced many thousands of parts, but had done little assembly.
+By then, Clement’s workers had produced many thousands of parts but had done little assembly.

 Soon, Babbage and the government decided that the plans and assembly should be moved out of Clement’s shop.

 On Babbage’s property was built a two-store fireproof workshop and a second building for the Difference Engine.
 Babbage’s intention was to move Clement’s whole operation to these new quarters.
-However, Clement resisted, because with the funds Babbage had supplied him, he had greatly expanded his own workshop.
+However, Clement resisted, because, with the funds Babbage had supplied him, he had greatly expanded his own workshop.
 He now had many machine tools and a number of employees and used them to do other work besides that contracted by Babbage.
 And by the trade practices of the time, he insisted that the machinery belonged to him, not to either Babbage or the government.

 During 1832, Clement’s workers completed the assembly of as much of the engine as they had parts for (some 10000 parts were made).
-Even though the calculating section was largely complete, but the printing section was not.
+Even though the calculating section was largely complete, the printing section was not.
 From this time on, no further work was done.
 Clement would not move his machinery to Babbage’s shop, and only in 1834 was the engine itself transferred.
 By then, the government had expended £17000, and Babbage had spent some six thousand pounds own money.
 The government was unwilling to proceed further, given the need to reorganize the whole project after Clement and Babbage had parted company.

 Almost all of the parts of the entire calculating mechanism had been made, but not assembled, when work on the project stopped early in 1833.
 A portion of the calculating mechanism was assembled in 1832 (see the lower photo) to demonstrate to a committee of the Royal Society and the Parliament that the project was proceeding satisfactorily, but it was limited to two orders of differences and five figures, suitable for demonstration purposes only.

-It is about one-third of the height and one-half of the width, or about one-seventh of the entire calculating mechanism and consists of about 2000 bronze and steel parts.
+It is about one-third of the height and one-half of the width, or about one-seventh of the entire calculating mechanism, and consists of about 2000 bronze and steel parts.
 The calculating part alone would have been 7 times larger than the little unit that was assembled.
-The entire machine was expected to contain some 25000 parts and to weight over 2 tons, with dimensions roughly 260 cm high, 230 cm broad, and 100 cm deep.
+The entire machine was expected to contain some 25000 parts and to weigh over 2 tons, with dimensions roughly 260 cm high, 230 cm broad, and 100 cm deep.

 The Design of the Difference Engine